sladkovm/sladkovm.github.io/_posts/2016-11-02-GitHub-Pages-Blog-with-Jekyll.md

 categories: jekyll update
 ---

-Static blogs are all the rage nowadays and the easiest and most popular way to create one is to reuse the *GitHub Pages* functionality in combination with *Jekyll* static site generator.
+Static blogs are all the rage nowadays and the easiest and the most popular way to create one is to reuse the *GitHub Pages* functionality in combination with *Jekyll* static site generator.

 In this article I will go through the pain of creating a blog myself.
 To the large extent it follows the [official tutorial](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/), but spiced with my own comments.

 ## Expected outcome